6 sales metrics that managers should watch on a daily basis (and 4 more worth keeping an eye on)

-But which sales metrics should you watch, and what should you do with that information?
-Ultimately, the numbers you focus on will depend upon your product, sales model, and customers’ behaviors.
-By using a little bit of that “salesperson intuition” (plus some trial and error), you’ll be able to determine which metrics are worth tracking for your team.
+But what are sales metrics, which sales metrics should you watch, and what should you do with the information you acquire?
+Ultimately, the numbers you focus on will depend on your product, sales model, and customers’ behaviors.
+By using a little bit of that “salesperson intuition” (plus some trial and error), you can determine which sales metrics are worth tracking for your team.

 Related: Eight sales and marketing vanity metrics to avoid at all costs

 Sales productivity is the total amount of revenue brought in divided by the number of sales employees.
-This is a great baseline metric to look at because it gives a concise overview of how well on average each member of the team is performing.
+This is a great baseline metric to look at because it gives a concise overview of how well each team member performs on average.

 Compare this metric with that of a previous month, quarter, or year to identify any high-level trends.
-Further investigation into what’s causing these trends can help you capitalize on or get rid of certain sales tactics.
+Further investigation into what’s causing these trends can help you capitalize on or eliminate certain sales tactics.

 You can also compare your sales productivity against how much you’re investing in your employees.
 Take the sum cost of compensation, training, and support systems, then compare it to other ROI expectations across the rest of the business.
-This will help you understand if the investment makes sense compared to the amount of revenue that’s coming in, or if it needs to be adjusted in some way.
+This will help you understand if the investment makes sense compared to the amount of revenue coming in or if it needs to be adjusted somehow.

 Note: If you lead a high-volume sales team that closes multiple sales per day, it definitely makes sense to keep an eye on daily sales numbers.
 However, for businesses with low volume or long sales cycles, sales efficiency metrics or weekly/monthly revenue will be more relevant than daily sales numbers.